goblint/analyzer/README.md

     opam switch 4.00.1
     opam install ocamlfind.1.3.3 camomile.0.8.3 batteries.2.0.0 cil.1.5.1 xml-light.2.2

-Alternatively you can use your systems package manager to install the dependencies globally or use [install_script.sh](scripts/install_script.sh) to build everything from source.
+Alternatively you can use your system's package manager to install the dependencies globally or use [install_script.sh](scripts/install_script.sh) to build everything from source without affecting any existing OCaml installation.

 In order to install the web application's dependencies (needs [node](http://nodejs.org/)) do